eZmaxinc/eZmax-SDK-objc/docs/EZObjectEzsigndocumentApi.md

         completionHandler: (void (^)(EZEzsigndocumentEditEzsignsignaturesV1Response* output, NSError* error)) handler;
 ```

-Edit multiple ezsignsignatures
+Edit multiple Ezsignsignatures

-Using this endpoint, you can edit multiple ezsignsignatures at the same time.
+Using this endpoint, you can edit multiple Ezsignsignatures at the same time.

 ### Example
 ```objc